algolia/jdbc-java-connector/README.md

     --applicationId <YourApplicationID>                        Algolia APPLICATION_ID
-    --batchSize <arg>                                          Size of the batch. (default: 1000) -d,--dump                                                     Perform the initial import and exit (no incremental updates) -h,--help                                                     Print this help.
+    --batchSize <arg>                                          Size of the batch. (default: 1000) -d,--dump                                                     Perform the initial import and exit (no incremental updates) --syncRate <rateInMinutes>                                 The refresh interval to check addition/deletion, in minutes (default: 5)
+ -h,--help                                                     Print this help.
     --index <YourIndex>                                        Destination index
     --log <path/to/logging.properties>                         Path to logging configuration file.
     --password <arg>                                           DB password
-    --primaryField <id>                                        Field name used to identify rows (default: id) -q,--selectQuery <SELECT * FROM table>                        SQL query used to fetched all rows -r,--deleteRate <rateInM>                                     The refresh interval to check deletion, in minutes (default: 10)
- -s,--source <jdbc:DRIVER://HOST/DB>                           JDBC connection string
- -u,--updateQuery <SELECT * FROM table WHERE updatedAt > _$>   SQL query used to fetched updated rows.
-Use _$ as placeholder
-    --updatedAtField <field>                                   Field name used to find updated rows (default: updated_at)
+    --primaryField <id>                                        Field name used to identify rows (default: id) -q,--selectQuery <SELECT * FROM table>                        SQL query used to fetched all rows -r,--refreshRate <rateInSeconds>                              The refresh interval, in seconds (default: 10) -s,--source <jdbc:DRIVER://HOST/DB>                           JDBC connection string -u,--updateQuery <SELECT * FROM table WHERE updatedAt > _$>   SQL query used to fetched updated rows.
+Use _$ as placeholder --updatedAtField <field>                                   Field name used to find updated rows (default: updated_at)